-- One day's lodging and meals to attend the Orientation at the AAHSL and AAMC Annual Meetings, usually in November. - Air and ground transportation, lodging, and additional meals to attend the multi-day Leadership Institute. - Air and ground transportation as well as lodging and meals to attend the Capstone.
+- Two days lodging and meals to attend the Orientation at the AAHSL and AAMC Annual Meetings, usually in October/November. - Air and ground transportation, lodging, and additional meals to attend the multi-day Leadership Institute. - Air and ground transportation as well as lodging and meals to attend the Capstone.